top of page

 About Kyle

-As Cover Conductor, Dickson has been engaged by the New York Philharmonic, Minnesota Orchestra, St. Louis Symphony, and the San Diego Symphony as well as serving as Assistant Conductor for concerts with the NDR Elbphilharmonie Hamburg, Orchestre de Paris, and the Chicago Symphony Orchestra.
+As Cover Conductor, Dickson has worked with the New York Philharmonic, Chicago Lyric Opera, San Diego Symphony, St. Louis Symphony, and the American Composers Orchestra as well as serving as Assistant Conductor for concerts with the NDR Elbphilharmonie Hamburg, Orchestre de Paris, and the Chicago Symphony Orchestra.

 bottom of page